Tangled hair is never fun, so you can imagine how terrible it can be when a fur-coated cat gets one.

 You can leave the whole job for a professional pet groomer if you don’t want to risk hurting your cat, especially if they have major matting problems.
 However, for very minor mats, you can simply do it yourself with a grooming brush.

-Also, if you’ve noticed any inflammation or injury due to matting, don’t try to remove or break the hairs.
+Also, if you’ve noticed any inflammation or injury due to matting, don’t try to remove or break the hair.
 Instead, contact your cat’s vet immediately or let a professional handle the process.

 How to Prevent Cats from Getting Mats in the First Place?